OriolFiblaSancho/8dAudioConverter/README.md

 # 8D Audio Converter

-A simple tool to convert standard audio files into immersive 3D audio.
+A simple tool that converts standard audio files into immersive 3D audio using the web audio api, no external frameworks used.

 [Try it here:](https://orifibla.tech/8dAudioConverter)